paulsump/futurama_quiz/README.md

 ## To do now

-- Display error on screen if no internet
-- Don't add any info, characters or questions that had bad date (catch them).
+- Don't add any info, characters or questions that have bad data (try/catch them).
-- Adjust Font size for different screens. e.g. answers.
+- //Adjust Font size for different screens. e.g. answers.

 ## To do